 An occupational therapy assistant works under the supervision of an occupational therapist to assist in the evaluation process and they may collaborate with the occupational therapist and other health care professionals such as doctors, nurses, physical therapy professionals and social workers to develop a treatment plan.
 The occupational therapy assistant then implements the treatment plan as outlined by the occupational therapist.

 The Occupational Therapy Assistant program is part of the Health Science Division with limited yearly enrollment.
-Applications must be completed by January of each year for admission to the program for the following summer semester.
+Applications must be completed by January of each year for admission to the program for the following Fall semester.
 You must contact the office of Health Science to schedule and attend an OTA program selection information session (OTAPSIS).
-Students may begin non-OTAP coursework at any time.
-A minimum grade of C is required in BIOL2751, BIOL2752, HLTH1150, PSYC1010, PSYC2010, PSYC2050, and all OTAP classes in order to meet graduation requirements.
+Students may begin non-OTAP courses any semester.
+Students in the Occupational Therapy Assistant program must maintain a 2.0 cumulative grade point average while in the OTAP program.
+A minimum grade of 77% is required in BIOL 2751, BIOL 2752, HLTH 1150, PSYC 1010, PSYC 2010, PSYC 2050, and all OTAP courses in order to meet prerequisite requirements.